Neethu9074/carbon/docs/supportMatrix.md

 [browserslist].
 You can find the support rule definition within the [.browserslistrc] file.
 To resolve these rules into web browser names and versions execute `npx browserslist` within the ui-client repository's root directory.
-At the time of writing this article (2021-06-21), the command output is the following:
+As of Feb 7, 2022, the command output is the following:

 ```
-and_chr 90
+and_chr 109
-chrome 89
-chrome 88
+chrome 108
-chrome 87
+chrome 107
-edge 89
+edge 108
-edge 88
+edge 107
+firefox 108
-firefox 86
+firefox 107
-firefox 78
+firefox 102
+ios_saf 16.2
+ios_saf 16.1
+ios_saf 16.0
+ios_saf 15.6
+ios_saf 15.5
-ios_saf 14.0-14.5
+ios_saf 15.4
-ios_saf 13.4-13.7
+ios_saf 14.5-14.8
-ios_saf 13.3
+ios_saf 14.0-14.4
-safari 14
+safari 16.1
-safari 13.1
+safari 15.6
-samsung 13.0
+samsung 19.0
 ```

 ## Device Types

-The Instana user interface should be able usable on all types of devices (relevant web browser and screen resolution restrictions apply).
+The Instana user interface should be usable on all types of devices (relevant web browser and screen resolution restrictions apply).
-Our primary usage audience are desktop users.
+Our primary target audience are desktop users.
 This specifically means that pointer and touch input devices must be supported.

 ## Screen Resolutions